Revisiting interpolating flows in $(1+1)$ hydrodynamics: Discussions and conclusions

 \section{Discussions and conclusions}

-In this work, we discussed a refinement of the generalized fluid ansatz that unifies the Landau and Bjorken approaches to studying relativistic hydrodynamics.
+In this work, we discussed a refinement of the generalised fluid ansatz that unifies the Landau and Bjorken approaches to studying relativistic hydrodynamics.
 The full equations of motion can be solved for longitudinal flows effectively in $(1+1)$ dimensions, including free parameters which act as dials between different regimes of physical flows.
 We found out explicit expressions with arbitrary speed of sound for the physical observables in this case, and also worked out the entropy distribution in rapidity evaluated at different freeze-out temperatures.
 The harmonic property of the rapidity in hydrodynamic regime gives a large parameter space for viable solutions in this case.

 This note was merely to clarify the construction of the interpolating ansatz between boost invariant and non-invariant regimes.
 There are various questions and intricacies that remain in the discussion of exact solutions in $(1+1)$ hydrodynamics.
 An immediate question, for example, is the nature of the free parameter $A$.
+The equations \eqref{eq:bjorken_profile}, \eqref{diffeq}, and \eqref{eq:full_p_and_y} do not directly associate $A$ with a specific physical quantity.
+However, the plots in figures \eqref{fig:Figure_3}, and \eqref{fig:diff_val_A} where physical quantities vary with $A$ provide valuable insight into its physical interpretation.
 In principle this parameter measures the distance between the space-time rapidity and the kinematical rapidity, which coincide in the case of boost invariance.
-A very interesting recent geometric perspective into the problem of Bjorken physics comes from Carrollian symmetries \cite{Bagchi:2023ysc}, which are basically speed of light going to zero limit of the relativistic cousin thereof \cite{SG, LBLL}.
-The highly ultrarelativistic nature of heavy-ion flows can be approximated as an effective $c\to 0$ expansion of relativistic hydrodynamics, where Bjorken flow has been shown to emerge at the leading order.
-This connection has also been extended to $3+1$ dimensional Gubser like flows in \cite{Bagchi:2023rwd,Kolekar:2024cfg}.
-It remains to be seen whether this Carrollian picture can be connected to an effective parameter dialing as done in the current work.
+As $A$ increases, the flow increasingly deviates from the Bjorken regime, indicating a breakdown of boost invariance.
+This could also be thought in terms of the rapidity width of the beam in question, since this quantity diverges at the Bjorken limit, which is uniform in rapidity.
+The more we add finite width corrections, the more we break boost invariance.
+In this sense $A$ could be thought of as a quantity related (perhaps invrsely) to rapidity widths as well, however one needs to investigate this in a better way.